Home

 Yes.
 However, if you want to find this information yourself, this can also be found by opening the Keychain Access app from your /Applications/Utilities folder, searching for your WiFi network name, selecting the item in the list, clicking on the "Show password" checkbox...
 Anyway, this was more of convenience, and it uses the Apple supplied Keychain APIs, so up to you.

-What does "Remove WiFi" acutally do?
+What does "Remove Network" acutally do?
 Will this delete my WiFi?

 No. This removes the WiFi entry from your saved list of "known networks".
 If you remove the WiFi you will have to rejoin that WiFi just like you did the first time.
 Worst case scenario.

 You can also remove old WiFi connections outside the context of the app.
-If you go into your System Settings (or Preferences, depending on what version of macOS you're running), select Networks, Wi-Fi, then click Advanced... you'll see a list of "Known Networks".
-This should be the same list you see in the WiFi/Check app.
+If you go into your System Settings, select Wi-Fi, then scroll to the bottom and click Advanced... you'll see a list of "Known Networks".
+This should be the same list you see in the WiFi Check app.
 You can remove items from the list here.
 The app uses the command line networksetup to remove the network.